renewable energy

 Hyde was likely referring to the water fuel cell built by Stanley Meyer, a native of Ohio, sometime around 1980.
 Obviously, Meyer’s invention doesn’t fit with the television show’s timeline.
 Further, his claims were never verified by outside researchers, and Meyer was even found guilty of fraud in 1996.

 But the fictional engine that “runs on water, man” has nothing on some of the strangest ideas conceived in the name of renewable energy.
 Over the years, innovative thinkers have conceived numerous ways of producing energy via body heat, sugar, luminescent proteins inside jellyfish, and other unexpected places.
 What’s more, renewable energy may ultimately evolve into one of the 21st century’s best industries for entrepreneurship.
-That’s because, as the renewables industry represents plenty of opportunity for innovation and growth, savvy entrepreneurs are increasingly taking notice of unexpected and exciting power sources.
+That’s because, as the renewables industry represents plenty of opportunity for innovation and growth, savvy entrepreneurs are increasingly taking notice of unexpected and exciting sources.

 Renewable Energy: An Ever-Evolving Landscape